all2coolnick/pico-mac-nano/README.md

 ## Other folders

-The firmware directory contains an example, pre-built .uf2 rp2040 firmware file for the Pico Zero.
-This version is built with the standard 128K ram.
+The firmware directory contains pre-built .uf2 rp2040 firmware files for the Pico Zero.
+This includes version 3.2 built with the standard 128K RAM (this is the version used on all pre-assembled & kit form pico-mac-nanos shipped to date).
+Version 19 no longer uses my hacked Mac Plus ROM.
+Instead it adopts the newer pico-mac code to patch the ROM to the desired screen resolution based on the build parameters.
+It is also built with the 208K RAM option which allows it to run MacPaint, but only when booted from a disk image on a micro-SD card.
+This is because the disk image contained in the pico-mac-nano firmware is read-only anbd MacPaint requires a writeable disk.

 Data sheets for the TFT module and the controller are in the data_sheets directory.

-All teh indivudial parts used in pico-mac-nano, or a full self-assemble kit are available on [1bitrainbow.com](https://www.1bitrainbow.com/parts-store.php?cPath=972_973).
+All the indivudial parts used in pico-mac-nano, or a full self-assemble kit are available on [1bitrainbow.com](https://www.1bitrainbow.com/parts-store.php?cPath=972_973).
 This includes the 3D printed case, the fully assembled custom PCB and the Pico Zero (pre-flashed with the latest pico-mac-nano firmware).

 ## Hardware Notes